JonathanGarro/HF-Org-Locations-Geocoder/README.md

 1. The script reads the input CSV file
 2. It creates full address strings from the separate address components
+3. For each address:
+   - If the address already has geocoding data (Latitude, Longitude, etc.), it skips the geocoding process
-3. For each address, it attempts geocoding using:
+   - Otherwise, it attempts geocoding using:
      - Free service (Nominatim or ArcGIS) with full address
      - Free service with simplified address (removing suite numbers, etc.)
      - Google Maps API with full address (if configured)
      - Google Maps API with simplified address (if configured)
+4. For addresses with coordinates, it retrieves the County Warning Area (CWA) region from the National Weather Service API
-4. Results are saved to a new CSV file with added columns:
+5. Results are saved to a new CSV file with added columns:
    - Latitude
    - Longitude
    - Geocoding_Status (Success/Failed)
    - Geocoding_Method (which service and strategy worked)
+   - CWA_Region (the National Weather Service forecast office responsible for that location)

 ## Example